-Then, they spent an equal amount of time working on distributing that content both through social media (Reddit, personal finance forums) and through SEO (which wound up driving about 20% of Mint’s overall traffic).
+Then, they spent an equal amount of time working on distributing that content both through social media (Reddit, personal finance forums) and through search engine optimization (SEO) (which wound up driving about 20% of Mint’s overall traffic during that formative period).

-The content Mint created for SEO was made based on various keywords they’d identified as high traffic: “budgeting,” “spending plan,” “financial management,” “save for college,” “how do credit cards work.”
+The content Mint created for SEO was made based on various keywords the team had identified as high traffic: “budgeting,” “spending plan,” “financial management,” “save for college,” “how do credit cards work.”

 The content Mint made for social was painstakingly designed around getting attention on specific websites.
-Founder Aaron Patzer told journalist and entrepreneur Shane Snow that his team spent large amounts of time on sites like Reddit and Digg, looking at the kinds of content getting the most upvotes and trying to simply emulate the most successful pieces.
+Founder Aaron Patzer told journalist and entrepreneur Shane Snow that his team spent large amounts of time on sites like Reddit and content aggregator Digg, looking at the kinds of content getting the most upvotes and trying to simply emulate the most successful pieces at that time.

-Every time someone hit a piece of Mint.com content, whether from Google or Reddit, they saw a box where you could sign up to get on Mint’s waiting list.
-This call-to-action was on every single page of this “content network.”
+Every time someone hit a piece of Mint.com content, whether from Google or Reddit, they saw a box where they could sign up to get on Mint’s waiting list.
+This call to action was on every single page of this “content network.”
 And it worked.
 20,000+ people signed up to try this “free personal finance solution.”

 Not only did all this content get people visiting Mint and signing up for its newsletter, it got them thinking about Mint as a trusted source of financial information.

 Like NerdWallet is today, Mint became an authority in the space — a reputation that allowed it to overcome some of the inherent difficulties in being a personal fintech company that relies on people sharing their financial information which, at that time, was a significant obstacle.